Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 DAR: Ugh, it’s the best.

-C-53: What's wrong with enabling someone else?
+C-53: What’s wrong about enabling someone else?

-PLECK: Well you know I mean...
+PLECK: Well you know, I just feel like…

-C-53: Allowing someone else to succeed?
+C-53: Allowing someone else to succeed.

 PECK: [from beneath the table] Yeah.

-DAR: Hoo, you're under the table now.
+DAR: Hoo! you’re under the table now.

-C-53: If being peed on is what they desire is that not somehow helpful?
-I'm having trouble understanding
+C-53: But if being peed on is what they desire is that not somehow helpful?

-PLECK: I mean I guess so, but sometimes you know just peein’ is just peein’, you know?
+PLECK: I mean I guess so, but sometimes, you know, just peein’ is just peein’, you know?

 PECK: [still under the table] You know we could definitely have this same conversation right in the bathroom with only a wall separating us.